 You should be all set at this point.
 Start on diesel and let the engine warm up to operating temperature.
 If you flip over to veggie, it should be a smooth transition.
-If you feel a hic-up or two, it might be an air bubble you need to work out of the system by "purging" the air to the diesel tank (switch back and forth between SVO and diesel.)
+If you feel a hic-up or two, it might be an air bubble you need to work out of the system by using the quick purge option.
 Air in the system will cause a shuddering and jumping sensation eventually shutting the engine down, while clogged fuel filters will cause a slow restriction, leading to a gradual loss of power.

 To operate the SVO system, always start and stop on diesel.
 This will ensure a clean start on diesel, preventing any hard starts.
 Once the engine is up to temperature (watch the stock temperature gauge until it reads normal operating temperature) switch over to SVO.
-At the end of your trip, switch back to diesel and drive for about 5 minutes (depends if the stock fuel filter is plumbed in-line with SVO.)
+At the end of your trip, either switch back to diesel and drive for about 5 minutes or use the "Quick Purge" feature to minimize purging to 1-2 minutes (depends if the stock fuel filter is plumbed in-line with SVO.)